 For independent agents, the Independent Insurance Agents & Brokers of America (IIABA or Big “I”) produces an annual Best Practices study that averages financial and operational data from agencies around the country and subcategorizes them by size and geography.
 The Best Practices Gateway is a great resource for reviewing performance metrics of often well-run independent agencies and brokerages.
 Likewise, the National Alliance for Insurance Education & Research produces an “Insurance Agency Growth & Performance Standards” report every other year with similar information.
 The main problem from my perspective with these reports is that they average data across a wide range of insurance agencies in different geographies, of different sizes and focusing on a multitude of lines of business.
 The end result is that they provide helpful benchmarks, but not necessarily a financial model for running your own agency.

-So after reviewing many of these types of reports in detail and analyzing financials on over 200 independent agencies, I started to develop my own thoughts on the subject.
+So after reviewing many of these types of reports in detail and analyzing financials for hundreds of independent agencies, I started to develop my own thoughts on the subject.
 Many expense categories are essentially the same across all insurance agencies (over $300k in revenue) as measured as a percentage of revenue.
 These include categories such as rent, utilities, repairs and maintenance, phone service, business insurance and often even benefits.
 The biggest disparity in terms of expenses lies in the areas of salaries, wages, commissions and marketing expenses (including printing and postage).
 That led me to conclude that there are essentially two financial models for independent insurance agencies and those models are based upon how the agency generates new business.
 I refer to them simply as (1) the “Marketing-Driven Model” and (2) the “Sales Force-Driven Model”.
 There’s nothing groundbreaking about this realization alone.

 An agency operating on a Marketing-Driven Model is one that generates all of its business through…well, marketing.
 The agency owner(s) is responsible for making the phones ring and the employees, who are usually paid hourly or on a salary with small bonuses, are essentially order-takers, writing the business that comes in the door.
 This model is most commonly found in personal lines P&C agencies and niched commercial lines P&C agencies serving small accounts.
 It tends to be the most profitable business model for an independent agency; however, agencies operating on this model typically do not exceed $2M of revenue.